MicrosoftDocs/power-automate-docs/articles/share-guest-users.md

 This article should help you understand the scenarios that are supported for guest users.

 > [!NOTE]
-> Guest Users aren't currently supported in Process Mining.
+> Guest users aren't currently supported in Process Mining.

 ## Prerequisites